Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Introduction

 \begin{crl} Let $(X,J)$ be a closed almost complex 4-manifold.
 Let $C$ be a closed irreducible pseudoholomorphic curve in $X$ and $T$ be a complex cycle on $X$.
 If $C \,\cap\, \supp(T) \neq \emptyset$ and \hbox{$C \not\subset \supp(T),$} then $\langle [T], [C] \rangle > 0.$ \end{crl}

 The difficulty in proving the positivity of intersections is that the curves can intersect at singular points.
 To resolve this issue, one deforms the curves locally to get a transverse intersection.
 The issues with singularities are magnified in the context of Theorem \ref{PosInter_thm}, as a complex cycle can be much more singular than any holomorphic curve.
-Therefore, we develop a refined deformation scheme, which is essentially founded on the \textit{Oka principle} (alternatively, the \textit{h-principle}).
+Therefore, we develop a refined deformation scheme, which is essentially founded on the \textit{Oka principle} (alternatively, the \textit{h-principle}); see the fourth and fifth paragraphs of Section~\ref{future_subsection}.
 Our method also allows one to prove that the positivity of intersections is stable: